DDM-Lab/janus/README.md

     tzdata==2024.1
     wcwidth==0.2.13

-Now, imagine two years from now someone needs to reuse this code, and wants to upgrade it from PyIBL version 6.
+Now, imagine two years from now someone needs to reuse this code, and wants to upgrade it to PyIBL version 6.
 When they look at the `requirement.txt` file they will have no idea which of these many packages your model is using, and which versions it is depending upon.
-In simple cases they can upgrade everything to the latest and greatest, but as things become more complex, particular for code that may have an unusual dependency, it can become difficult to see what is actually needed.
+In simple cases they can upgrade everything to the latest and greatest, but as things become more complex, particularly for code that may have an unusual, further dependency, it can become difficult to see what is actually needed.
 Far better if the `requirements.txt` file simply contained

     pyibl==5.1.5

 This is, in fact, *all* that is needed to run the model, since all those other dependencies are indirect ones simply required by PyIBL and it is far better for PyIBL to say what it needs.
 Indeed, for all we know, whenever PyIBL version 6 is available is may in turn use a newer version of PyACTUp which in turn may no longer need `prettytable` or `pylru`.
-For better if the `requirments.txt` cites only what is actually needed and lets Python’s installation software handle the indirect dependencies.
+Far better if the `requirments.txt` file cites only what is actually needed and lets Python’s installation software handle the indirect dependencies.

-So, best practice, is to reduce your `requirmnets.txt` file to just the packages you actually need.
+So, best practice, is to reduce your `requiremnets.txt` file to just the packages *you* actually need.
 In this case, just PyIBL.

 ### Resource intensive simulations